 Framing is where we had a little hiccup and lull.
 We couldn’t find anyone to help us do the job!

 However, thanks to Instagram, we put the word out there and Allied Partners came to the rescue and we hired them to do all of our framing.
 Another company that was a joy to work with.

 They were able to get out within a week or so of sending us an Instagram message and they powered through within a couple of weeks time to get all the framing done.

 Once the framing was done, Allied Partners was back setting all of our windows and doors.
 And this giant door was on backorder, which meant, we lived with access into our home for weeks!

-Next came the roofing, in which we hired Belsheim Construction to complete.
+Next came the roofing, we hired Belsheim Construction to complete this part.
 We were a little nervous about this phase and again, matching the old vs. the new behind we would assume our current shingles would have some fading too.

 But he did a great job at matching the color he also took some of our old and incorporated it into the transition so there wasn’t a straight line to be able to determine where the old vs the new progressed into.

 Poly & Heating Fiasco